bumbeishvili/d3-coding-conventions/README.md

 ## Main Function Name
 In the boilerplate main function name is `renderChart`, but if we want to display multiple charts in the same page, based on our boilerplate, we should rename it accordingly

-if we are developing pie chart , name function as `renderPieChart`.
+If we are developing pie chart , name function as `renderPieChart`.

-if we are developing bar chart , name function as `renderBarChart`
+If we are developing bar chart , name function as `renderBarChart`

 ## attrs
  We group hardcoded items (colors for example, also margins ...) using `attrs` object.
 If we are using any hardcoded item in the code, that is mistake.

   Good Points:
-+ prevents dublication
++ Prevents dublication
-+ makes easy to apply changes from one place
++ Makes easy to apply changes from one place
-+ these properties are transformed to dynamic functions and we can override attributes from outside
++ These properties are transformed to dynamic functions and we can override attributes from outside

-simple `attrs` object looks like this
+Simple `attrs` object looks like this
 ```javascript
   // exposed variables
   var attrs = {